microsoft/mu_tiano_platforms/docs/TPM/TpmQemuQ35.md

     utility_functions.RunCmd(tpm_cmd, tpm_args)
 ```

 The thread is launched before QEMU starts and joined after QEMU exits.
+The user is
+prompted to press Ctrl+C to terminate swtpm at shutdown.

 ### QEMU Arguments